ncatlab/nlab-content/pages/2/8/1/0/182/content.md

 ##Remarks##

-* Codifferential coalgebras whose underlying graded-cocommutative coalgebra is free over an algebra of functions on a smooth manifold is a [[Lie infinity-algebroid]].
+* Codifferential coalgebras whose underlying graded-cocommutative coalgebra is free over a complex of vector spaces in positive degree are [[Lie infinity-algebra]]s.

 #References#